Measures of physical mixing evaluate the economic mobility of the typical individual: Discussion and Conclusion

-Mixing is predicated on the existence of a transformation of wealth which has a steady-state distribution.
-Studies of wealth inequality often make the hypothesis that the transformation is given by the rescaled wealth.
-This case was also discussed here.
-However, a growing body of evidence suggests that in reality rescaled wealth might also be a non-ergodic, and hence a non-mixing observable.
-For instance, \citet{BermanPetersAdamou2019} found that, in the case of RGBM wealth dynamics, negative reallocation ($\tau < 0$) prevails in the US economy.
-Then, measures such as the relaxation time are undefined and mobility across the whole distribution is non-existent.
-Nevertheless, another transformation of wealth might exist which is mixing, and measures in terms of it might suggest that there is mixing in the economy.
-Then mobility between every quantile exists, but can be defined in terms of an another concept.
+First, mixing is relative with respect to the existence of a transformation of wealth which converges to a target distribution.
+Here we covered the case of ``rescaled wealth''.
+But even if we observe that rescaled wealth is non-mixing, another transformation of wealth might exist which is mixing, and measures in terms of it might suggest that there is mixing in the economy.
+Then mobility across the whole distribution exists, but can be defined in terms of an another concept~\cite{JanttiJenkins2015}.
 For example, mobility can be defined in terms of growth of wealth or in terms of reduction of the unpredictability of wealth dynamics.
 Different concepts also require different analytical approaches, as they illuminate the distinct extent to which mobility is socially desirable.
 In other words, depending on the definition of economic mobility, an increase in economic mobility will not always translate into increased economic welfare.
-Hence, discovering the relevant wealth transformation is extremely important for policymakers to produce adequate measures for optimizing the mobility within an economy.
-We refer to \citet{JanttiJenkins2015} for a lengthy discussion on the various concepts of economic mobility and their social implications.
+Hence, discovering the relevant wealth transformation and investigating its mixing properties is extremely important for policymakers to produce adequate measures for optimizing the mobility within an economy.

+Second, the empirical method for estimating the mixing properties of an economic system introduced here can be an expensive method to perform in reality as it requires a detailed track for the wealth of a particular set of individuals.
+Nevertheless, we believe that with the rapid development of data gathering methods and the improved understanding of wealth dynamics within a population, some of this shortcoming will be overcome, yielding a more in-depth interpretation of mixing in real economies.

-We conclude by noting that in this paper we discussed mixing in terms of wealth mobility, but the same concept can be used for studying income dynamics~\citep{stojkoski2021geometric,stojkoski2021income}.
-In this context, studying the relationship between mixing and measures of income mobility may represent a fruitful avenue for future research.
+Lastly, in this paper we discussed mixing in terms of wealth mobility, but did not go into detail about the properties of mixing in income dynamics~\cite{stojkoski2021geometric,stojkoski2021income}.
+While the estimation procedures for mixing will be the same, the empirical mixing properties of income might be significantly different from those of wealth.
+Hence, the resulting implications could have a non-trivial impact for economic policies.
+In this context, studying the empirical relationship between mixing and measures of income mobility may represent a fruitful avenue for future research.